-As humans we have a yearning to feel the emotions and chemical rush that invokes the feeling of pleasure.
-For me, music, especially finding that new track or mix can really lift my spirits.
+As humans we have a yearning to feel the emotions and a desire for the chemical rush of pleasure.
+For me, music, especially finding that new track or mix, really lifts my spirits.

 There’s just something about the feeling of discovery.
 Whether that’s a new release from a favorite artist on Spotify’s release radar or a recommendation from a friend.

-Since I moved out of the UK, I’ve been relying on NHS-issued devices, which were obvious looking and starting to become a little worse for wear, by showing signs of giving up.
-As if that wasn’t annoying enough somehow one of my precious devices ends up in the jaws of a chihuahua (don’t ask) leaving me with one.
+Since I moved out of the UK, I’ve been relying on NHS-issued devices, which were obvious looking and starting to become a little worse for wear.
+As if that wasn’t annoying enough, somehow one of my precious devices ended up in the jaws of a chihuahua (don’t ask) leaving me with one.

-I hear you (hah?) why didn’t I go and see a specialist?
+I hear you (hah?), why didn’t I go and see a specialist about my hearing loss?

-In all honestly money was a large factor so I just kind of accepted and learned to cope with hearing loss over time.
+In all honesty, money was a large factor, so I just kind of accepted and learned to cope with my hearing diover time.
 Then there was the acceptance and confidence factor that was in play, even after all these years.

-The appointment took an hour and a half.
-During the final 15 minutes in the clinic I’m fitted in both ears and the devices were switched on.
-I vividly remember an abundance of sound that smacked me in the face.
-All I could do was smile.
-A few minor adjustments by the specialist and I was ready to go.
+The appointment takes an hour and a half.
+During the final 15 minutes in the clinic I’m fitted in both ears and the devices are switched on.
+An abundance of sound smacks me in the face.
+All I can do is smile.
+A few minor adjustments by the specialist and I’m ready to go.

 For the first time in what feels like forever, I have my hearing back.
 Is this how everyone is hearing, or do I have a new acquired superpower?

-After exiting the clinic I was immediately hit with a wall of sound.
-This feeling left me a little confused but at the same time excited, I realized just what I had been missing out on over the years.
+After exiting the clinic I am immediately hit with a wall of sound.
+This feeling leaves me a little confused but at the same time excited, as I begin to realize what I had been missing out on over the years.

-My thought process at the time was that I needed to adjust myself and the devices settings, via the hearing app that I had downloaded whilst in the clinic.
-I make a beeline for a Coffee shop close by to get my bearings in this new world of sound.
+My thought process is that I need to adjust myself and the devices settings via the hearing app that I downloaded back at the clinic.
+I make a beeline for a coffee shop close by to get my bearings in this new world of sound.

 Taking a seat, ordering a coffee and grabbing my phone, were my next three steps.
 It was time to discover the Bluetooth activated application that controls the hearing devices.
 I’m keen to see and hear exactly what different features the application can do.